fodela/BackEnd_notes/README.md

 # BackEnd_notes
 This is me documenting my backend lessons.
-It start with notes that I made during the Udacity Fullstack nanodegree program.
+It starts with notes that I made during the Udacity Fullstack nanodegree program.